 Florida BUI Law

-A Florida BUI is treated very seriously by the courts, partially because Florida leads in boating accidents and fatalities.
+A BUI is treated very seriously by the courts, partially because Florida leads in boating accidents and fatalities.
+A BUI conviction can result in significant penalties, including fines, imprisonment, and long-term stigma, making skilled legal representation crucial to navigating the complexities of BUI laws and mitigating the consequences.
 Under Florida Statute Section 327.35(1), Florida observes the 0.08% BAC limit when prosecuting a BUI, which is the same for a DUI.
-Although the legal limit is unchanged, there are several key differences between a BUI charge and a DUI charge in Florida, and dozens of nuances an experienced BUI attorney fully comprehends.

 Florida Requirements for Probable Cause

-In Florida, legal authorities do not need probable cause to board your vessel, although they do usually ask for permission to do so.
-Typically, police stop and board a vessel to check registration, identification, and to ensure that you are abiding by all the safety and pollution regulations.
+Legal authorities can stop a boat based on reasonable suspicion to conduct safety inspections, and they do not need probable cause to board your vessel, although they do usually ask for permission to do so.
+Typically, police stop and board a vessel to check registration, identification, and to ensure you are abiding by all the safety and pollution regulations.
 This is called an administrative inspection.
 If you display signs of driving a boat under the influence, you may be asked to submit to special sobriety tests.

 Boater Sobriety Tests